 - Ad hoc opportunities, such as speaking on panels or hosting incoming AEMES Scholars

 The AEMES Advisory Board and the AEMES Team host several events throughout the year to help build the AEMES community.
 Some events are for all programs, while others focus more specifically on the AEMES Scholars or an individual AEMES Scholars cohort.

 Prospective scholars are identified through the Smith College admission process and invited to apply.

-Applications are due the first Friday in April.
+Applications for Fall Pre-Honors and Honors McKinley Fellowships are due by the first Friday in April.